Patrik-gethub/English-for-designers-Patrik/02-intentional-aboutness/about.md

 //The final logo is more technical and very minimalistic

-(326 characters, pure text) | excuse the formatting and image size
+(326 characters, pure text) | excuse the formatting and image sizes